darkweak/souin/README.md

 It's RFC compatible, supporting Vary, request coalescing and other specifications related to the [RFC-7234](https://tools.ietf.org/html/rfc7234)

 ## Disclaimer
-If you need redis, olric or other custom cache providers, you have to use the full-featured version.
+If you need redis or other custom cache providers, you have to use the full-featured version.
 You can read the documentation, on [the full-featured branch](https://github.com/Darkweak/Souin/tree/full-version) to discover the specific parts.

 ## Configuration
 The configuration file is stored at `/anywhere/configuration.yml`.
 You can edit it provided you fill at least the required parameters as shown below.